-Some deployments may require a single administrator, for example, those where the configuration never changes in production.
-However, if your deployment benefits from having more than one administrator user, it makes sense to limit what individual administrators can do.
+Some deployments might need only one administrator, for example, deployments whose configuration never changes in production.
+If your deployment requires more than one administrative user, however, it makes sense to limit what individual administrators can do.

-This approach not only reduces the risk of accidental or intentional abuse of power, but also allows you to split the work between different teams and to audit changes in AM's configuration.
+This approach not only reduces the risk of accidental or intentional abuse of power, but also allows you to split the work between different teams and to audit configuration changes.